 To see additional current data, go to the Mass.
 Department of Health website

-Percent positive is the cumulative total; current positive rates are much, much lower.
-(For example, I estimate Framingham's current positive testing rate to be about 3.1%).
-In all three ranking columns, a higher number (i.e. 300 or more) is a preferred data point.
+Percent positive is for the previous 14 days.
+In positive rank, a higher number (i.e. 300 or more) is a preferred data point.

 Note: Some private labs were only reporting number of positive results until March 23, so total number of tests before then was higher than reported.